SouthbankSoftware/proofable/docs/rest/README.md

 #### [Verify](./actions.md#verify)

-Once your proof status is **CONFIRMED**, you a successfully anchored proof and you can now verify it!
-Simply make a POST request using the
+Once your proof status is **CONFIRMED**, you have successfully anchored your proof and you can now verify it!
-`trieId` and `proofId` you received in the previous step, as well as the item we added, so we can validate that the value hasn't changed.
+Simply make a POST request using the `trieId` and `proofId` you received in the previous step and make a request to the following endpoint:

 ```
 POST https://api.proofable.io/rest/verify